RavoDavo/The-Fantastic-5/README.md

-# The-Fantastic-5
+# The-Fantastic-3
-EEE4114F ML project Image categorization for Liverpool's front 5
+EEE4114F ML project Image categorization for 3 of the big 5